AdamScherlis/adamscherlis.github.io/posts/grapefruit/index.md

 Wikipedia casually mentions that "Cytochrome isoforms affected by grapefruit components include CYP1A2, CYP2C9, and CYP2D6, but CYP3A4 is the major CYP enzyme in the intestine."

 Diving into the abstract of a paper kind of at random: "Apparent selectivity toward CYP3A4 does occur with the furanocoumarin dimers.
 In contrast, bergamottin showed rather stronger inhibitory effect on CYP1A2, CYP2C9, CYP2C19, and CYP2D6 than on CYP3A4." ([Tassaneeyakul et al, 2000](https://www.sciencedirect.com/science/article/abs/pii/S0003986100918356?via%3Dihub))
+Hanley et al claim that "Although the FCs inhibit multiple CYP enzymes in vitro, clinically significant inhibition by GFJ has only been unequivocally shown for CYP3A.
+For example, GFJ does not interact with theophylline (CYP1A2 substrate) or warfarin (CYP2C9 substrate)".

 A lot of lists of grapefruit-affected meds, including on Wikipedia, use CYP3A4 metabolism as a major criterion.
-Based on a couple minutes' worth of research, it looks to me like this might be missing kind of a lot?
-Maybe you should just assume furanocoumarins affect anything metabolized in the liver?
+Based on my (shallow) research, it looks like this might be missing kind of a lot?
+Maybe you should just assume furanocoumarins affect anything metabolized by CYP?
 (And let's not forget those membrane transport proteins.)

 (On the other hand, there are studies on the interaction of grapefruit juice with a wide range of specific drugs, so in many cases you don't need to use CYP enzymes as a proxy.)

 ## Conclusion

 Maybe we should ban all citrus fruit, just to be safe.
-Or maybe it's basically fine.